jmcmullen/copy-env-json/README.md

 # Dot Env to JSON

-A tiny cli tool to convert .env files to JSON.
+A tiny cli tool to convert .env files to JSON and then copy the results to your clipboard.

 https://github.com/jmcmullen/copy-env-json/assets/6767542/175d58b7-d336-4044-8921-254e1a37b5e5